-MHD Waves
+MHD waves

-Introduction of MHD Waves
+Introduction of MHD waves

 MHD waves are observed throughout the magnetosphere and therefore at a range of latitudes on the ground, from the equator to polar latitudes.
-These waves, often referred to as ULF (~1- can be categorized as either external or internal to the magnetosphere.
-External sources include the Kelvin-Helmholtz Instability (KHI) on the magnetopause (e.g., Hughes 1994), solar wind dynamic pressure variations (e.g., Araki et al. 1997), and waves generated at the bow shock which directly propagate through the magnetosphere (e.g., Fairfield 1969).
-Internal sources include waves related to substorm onset (e.g., Lester et al. 1983), and wave-particle interactions variations of plasma drift observed as Doppler shift oscillations in the radar returns.
-Critically, such waves can be observed either in ionospheric scatter (Rae et al. 2005), in ground scatter
+These waves, often referred to as ULF ( $\sim 1-1000$ mHz) waves or geomagnetic pulsations, have many different source mechanisms which can be categorized as either external or internal to the magnetosphere.
+External sources include the Kelvin-Helmholtz instability (KHI) on the magnetopause (e.g., Hughes 1994), solar wind dynamic pressure variations (e.g., Araki et al. 1997), and waves generated at the bow shock which directly propagate through the magnetosphere (e.g., Fairfield 1969).
+Internal sources include waves related to substorm onset (e.g., Lester et al. 1983), and wave-particle interactions where waves gain energy from particles in the magnetosphere (e.g., Chisham et al. 1992).